Image credit: Najim Rahim / The New York Times

 Though the tendency has been to blame the Taliban and so-called Islamic State forces for the entirety of the situation, the truth is that mismanagement, corruption and ineffective policies by the government have also played a major role in keeping children from education.
 The government has failed to deliver on their many promises while the international community is not holding anyone accountable.
 For instance, despite its limited curriculum and penchant for physical punishment, the Taliban maintain more direct contact with schools than Education Ministry officials in Farah and Kabul do with government-run institutions.

-Shaikh Ahmad Amiri, a teacher in Bala Boluk district of Farah told me, “The frequency of government envoy visiting schools in Bala Boluk district has decreased drastically, even if there are any visits from any educational institution is mainly during midterm or final exams and for the purpose of monitoring administrative measurements.”
+A teacher in Bala Boluk district of Farah told me, “The frequency of government envoy visiting schools in Bala Boluk district has decreased drastically, even if there are any visits from any educational institution is mainly during midterm or final exams and for the purpose of monitoring administrative measurements.”

 Recently, the Ministry of Education announced a plan to hand over the education of students in grades one through three to mosques in areas where there currently aren’t education facilities.
 This leads to the question of why after 20 years and $819 million dollars spent on education funding only in 2017, there are still areas where schools do not exist.

-Abdul Majid, a resident of Bala Boluk district, known as one of the trafficking centres of Farah, said he has seen very little interaction between the government and schools in the area.
+A resident of Bala Boluk district, known as one of the trafficking centres of Farah, said he has seen very little interaction between the government and schools in the area.

 “Even the boys’ schools are operating at a very low standard.
 They lack proper buildings, chairs, desks, blackboards and other essential classroom supplies.
 Students study in tents in open spaces.”